 Career Services offers services for undergraduate or graduate students, alumni, faculty, staff and qualifying community members.
 We assist with all phases of career development throughout the lifespan We help with choosing a major in your freshman or sophomore year to getting an internship in your junior year, to beginning your job search or applying to grad school your senior year.
 For graduate students, we help with a traditional or academic job searches among many other options.
 We provide career assessments, resume and cover letter writing assistance, mock interviews, career fairs, and on-site recruiting opportunities.
 Additionally, we offer Handshake, our huge online database, where you can find jobs and internships, and information about on-campus events.
 We also administer the Co-operative Education Program, where you can gain paid on-the-job experience while maintaining their full-time student status.
 We work with individuals via classroom presentations, through workshops, and in individual appointments.
-You are able to meet one-on-one with our Career Development Facilitators (CDFs) for quick walk-in meetings or for hour-long appointments.
+You are able to meet one-on-one with our Career Development Facilitators (CDFs) for quick drop-in meetings or for hour-long appointments.

 CDFs are career development facilitators.
 They are here to help you in all your stages of career development, including finding a major, figuring out what that major means within a career, making your resume and cover letter work for you and also helping you decide on graduate school or finding that perfect job.
 Our CDFs are skilled at helping individuals become more aware of their personality, interests, and values and tying these to job families.
 We can help you explore majors and careers, and work with you to identify potential internship and employment opportunities.
 They can also assist you with specific job search skills such as resume writing and interview skills.
 They work with you one-on-one.
 You can come to walk-ins to meet with them or set up an appointment with your CDF.